A Schematic Definition of Quantum Polynomial Time Computability: Fundamental Notions and Notation

 Formally, a \emph{$k$-tape quantum Turing machine} (referred to as \emph{$k$-tape QTM}), for $k\in\nat^{+}$, is a sextuple $(Q,\Sigma, \Gamma_1\times\cdots\times\Gamma_k, \delta,q_0,Q_f)$, where $Q$ is a finite set of inner states including the initial state $q_0$ and a set $Q_f$ of final states with $Q_f\subseteq Q$, each $\Gamma_i$ is an alphabet used for tape $i$ with a distinguished blank symbol $\#$ satisfying $\Sigma\subseteq\Gamma_1$, and $\delta$ is a quantum transition function {}from $Q\times \tilde{\Gamma}^{(k)} \times Q\times \tilde{\Gamma}^{(k)} \times\{L,N,R\}^k$ to $\complex$, where $\tilde{\Gamma}^{(k)}$ stands for $\Gamma_1\times\cdots\times\Gamma_k$.
 For convenience, we identify $L$, $N$, and $R$ with $-1$, $0$, and $+1$, respectively, and we set $D=\{0,\pm1\}$.
 For more information, refer to \cite{Yam99}.

 All tape cells of each tape are indexed sequentially by integers.
-The cell indexed by $0$ on each tape is called the \emph{start cell}.
+The cell indexed $0$ on each tape is called the \emph{start cell}.
 At the beginning of the computation, $M$ is in inner state $q_0$, all the tapes except for the input tape are blank, and all tape heads are scanning the start cells.
 A given input string $x_1x_2\cdots x_n$ is initially written on the input tape in such a way that, for each index $i\in[n]$, $x_i$ is in cell $i$ (not cell $i-1$).
-When $M$ enters a final state, an \emph{output} of $M$ is the content of the string written on an output tape (if $M$ has only a single tape, then an output tape is the same as the tape used for inputs) from the start cell, stretching to the right until the first blank symbol.
+When $M$ enters a final state, an \emph{output} of $M$ is the content of the string written on an output tape (if $M$ has only a single tape, then an output tape is the same as the tape used to hold inputs) from the start cell, stretching to the right until the first blank symbol.
 A \emph{configuration} of $M$ is expressed as a triplet $(p,(h_i)_{i\in[k]},(z_i)_{i\in[k]})$, which indicates that $M$ is currently in inner state $p$ having $k$ tape heads at cells indexed by $h_1,\ldots,h_k$ with tape contents $z_1,\ldots,z_k$, respectively.
 The notion of configuration will be slightly modified in Sections \ref{sec:main-contributions}--\ref{sec:second-part} to make the proof of our main theorem simpler.
 An \emph{initial configuration} is of the form $(q_0,0,x)$ and a \emph{final configuration} is a configuration having a final state.
-The configuration space is $span\{\qubit{q,h,z}\mid q\in Q,h\in \integers^{k}, z\in \Gamma_1^*\times \cdots \Gamma_k^*\}$.
+The configuration space is spanned by the basis vectors in $\{\qubit{q,h,z}\mid q\in Q,h\in \integer^{k}, z\in \Gamma_1^*\times \cdots \Gamma_k^*\}$.
 For a nonempty string $z_i$ and an index $h\in[|z_i|]$, $z_i[h]$ denotes the $h$th symbol in $z_i$.
-The \emph{time-evolution operator} $U_{\delta}$ of $M$ acting on the configuration space is induced from $\delta$ by
+For example, if $z_i=01101$, then $z_i[1]=0$, $z_i[2]=1$, and $z_i[5]=1$.
+The \emph{time-evolution operator} $U_{\delta}$ of $M$ acting on the configuration space is induced from $\delta$ as